ayyoobimani/GNN-POSTAG/SUBMISSION/README.md

 GLP2: `GLP2/` folder

-GLP2 trained models: `MODELS/` folder
+GLP2 trained models: Given the size of the models, we will release them in our servers, in case of acceptance, to preserve anonimity.

 Test: `TEST/` folder (Note: As described in the paper, we modified some test sets to accomodate the multiword tokens problem)